pnpm/pnpm.io/docs/cli/update.md

 pnpm update !webpack
 ```

-Patterns may also be compined, so the next command will update all `babel` packages, except `core`:
+Patterns may also be combined, so the next command will update all `babel` packages, except `core`:

 ```sh
 pnpm update @babel/* !@babel/core